All students in Years 3, 5, 7 and 9 are expected to sit the NAPLAN tests.

 They were at school but were too ill to participate.

-Principals are encouraged to enable the participation of students who were absent on the day of the test but who return to school within the week scheduled for NAPLAN testing.
+Principals are encouraged to enable the participation of students who were absent on the day of the test but who return to school within the NAPLAN test window.